-What can you Expect from HM and Revenue?
+What can you Expect from HMRC?

 Where HMRC believe a company is insolvent or about to become insolvent, they may ask for a Security Bond.
 The Securities Team will serve a Notice of Requirement often with a Personal Liability Notice attached.

 HMRC Field agents or even HMRC bailiffs will make visits to the family home, although, if it is company debt, personal assets cannot be taken.
 The business premises can also be visited to negotiate a settlement.
 Company assets can be ‘seized’ for company tax debts so be aware.

 HMRC may issue a Statutory Demand for sole traders and partners but not limited companies.

 In practical terms the tax debt will not go beyond the Enforcement & Insolvency Team.
 This is the most serious unit in the UK and is based in Worthing.
 Any communications from any of the above must be taken very seriously but Enforcement & Insolvency will resolve the issue – one way or another.
 This means collection or closure.